martijnmeeldijk/afstudeerproject/docs/Scope_And_Vision.md

 **Violation**

-A violation is when the software detects that 2 persons are closer to eachother than 1.5 meters.
+A violation is when the software detects that 2 persons are closer to each other than 1.5 meters.